Health Benefits Of Sugar Snap Peas You Should Know About

 5. May Decrease The Risk Of Cardiovascular Diseases

-Sugar snap peas are low in calories and do not contain fat, which makes them heart-friendly.
-Pea fiber can reduce postprandial (post-meal) triglyceridei XA type of fat that your body makes, gives you energy, and is stored in your blood.
-You can also get it from the foods you eat. buildup in the body, which is one of the major causes of cardiovascular disease (10), (11).
+Pea fiber can reduce postprandial (post-meal) triglyceridei A type of fat that your body makes, gives you energy, and is stored in your blood.
+You can also get it from the foods you eat. buildup in the body, which is one of the major causes of cardiovascular disease, and improve heart health (10), (11).

 6. May Help Protect Vision